Wishwanderer/SharpSFV/README.md

 ## Improvements over QuickSFV

-SharpSFV addresses several limitations of the original QuickSFV engine to meet modern computing standards:
+SharpSFV addresses a number of limitations of the original QuickSFV engine to meet modern computing standards:

 *   **Modern Algorithms:** Implements xxHash-3 (128-bit), which is significantly faster and more secure than the standard CRC-32 used by QuickSFV.
 *   **Recursive Scanning:** Native support for dragging and dropping folders to automatically find and hash all files within them and their subdirectories.